Equinox (comics)

-Equinox (Terrance Sorenson) is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Equinox (Terrance Sorenson) is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

 Equinox, the Thermodynamic Man, first appeared in Marvel Team-Up #23 (July 1974), and was created by Len Wein and Gil Kane.
 He also appeared in Giant-Size Spider-Man #1, also in July 1974, and a two-part story in Marvel Team-Up #59-60 (July–Aug.
 1977).

 After a nearly 20-year hiatus, the character appeared sporadically, appearing in Marvel Comics Presents #147 (Feb.
 1994), Code of Honor #1 (Jan.
 1997), Spider-Man Unlimited #12 vol. 2 (Jan.
 2006), and Heroes for Hire vol. 2 #1 (Oct.
 2006).
 A Skrull impersonator of Equinox appeared in Avengers: The Initiative #12 (June 2008) and #18.

 Equinox received an entry in the All-New Official Handbook of the Marvel Universe A-Z #4 (2006).

 Fictional character biography

-Equinox is an African-American youth who gained superhuman powers due to accidental exposure to his father's malfunctioning equipment after a lab accident (his mother is Margay Sorenson, head of natural sciences at Bard College).
+Equinox is an African-American youth who gained superhuman powers due to accidental exposure to his father's malfunctioning equipment after a lab accident; his mother is Margay Sorenson, head of natural sciences at Bard College, while his father was killed in the same lab accident that gave Equinox his powers because he made a mistake.

 Equinox's powers were similar to the combined abilities of superheroes the Human Torch and Iceman, with whom he first battled, as well as enhanced strength and durability.
-He engages in conflict with the superheroes Spider-Man, Yellowjacket, and the Wasp, during which his origin was revealed, the three heroes managing to apparently cure him using technology conceived by his mother and constructed in the Baxter Building while the Fantastic Four were away.
+His mother attempted to teach herself about her late husband's work to find a way to cure her son, but was ultimately forced to let Equinox commit robberies so she had the resources to carry out her research.
+The shifting exothermic state of his transformations had a dangerous effect on Equinox's mental state, and he ultimately went on a rampage, engaging in conflict with the superheroes Spider-Man, Yellowjacket, and the Wasp, during which his origin was revealed.
+The three heroes managed to apparently cure him using technology conceived by his mother and constructed in the Baxter Building while the Fantastic Four were away, Spider-Man refining the technology while Wasp and Yellowjacket kept Equinox busy.

 Years later, he fights the Falcon.
 Afterwards, Equinox joined Vil-Anon, a twelve-step program dedicated to helping individuals overcome their criminal tendencies.

 Equinox appears during the Civil War event, and when the registration law is announced, he wants to leave the country again.
 He contacts Vienna to make him a new fake identity, but unbeknownst to him, Vienna secretly works for Heroes for Hire who apprehend Equinox and several other supervillains.

 Equinox is next seen as a member of the Montana team of the Fifty State Initiative, Freedom Force, alongside Challenger, Cloud 9, Think Tank, and Spinner.